eugenkiss/hnclient/README.md

         of HTML (embedded).
 Once JS is loaded uses instrumented fetch to get initial result from embedded JSON.
 See react static server TODO
   - Faster HN Api / Streaming API
-  - Service Worker config and workflow is PITA:
+  - Service Worker config and workflow is PITA: TODO link from gaeron